mischegoss/covid-visualizer/README.md

     document.getElementById("death-total")
     ```

 We use the `textContent` property to set the content of the selected HTML property to the value we want to display.
+We use the values previously stored in variables, such as `deathTotal`.

   ```js
   document.getElementById("death-total").textContent = deathTotal;